 Housing is included in the program fee.

-In Paris, study abroad students are housed in a residence hotel or homestay.
-The program fee includes breakfast and one other meal daily, either lunch or dinner during Session I. During excursions, all meals are provided.
+In Paris, students live either with a Parisian host or in hotel apartments.
+Staying with a host is strongly encouraged as this allows students to fully experience the local culture and practice speaking French every day.
+The program fee includes breakfast every day and one light lunch every day of the week.
 All other meals are the responsibility of the student.
-Rooms in the residence hotel include kitchen facilities.
-The residence hotel is wheelchair accessible.
-Students with disabilities that wish more information about the residence hotel and the neighborhood, or that wish to communicate supplementary information about their needs, should contact CIEE prior to the program.
+Each housing includes a kitchenette and food markets are within walking distance.
+During excursions, all meals are provided.
+Students with disabilities that need more information about the residence hotel and the neighborhood, or students who wish to communicate supplementary information about their needs should contact CIEE prior to the program.
 Local consultants communicate directly with students with disabilities to ensure that they have full information about accommodations.

 In Dakar, students live in a Senegalese home in a furnished room.
 Daily meals with the host family are included in the program fee during Session II.
 Living with a Senegalese family enables students to have daily contact with French and/or Wolof languages and learn about family and social life in Senegal, which are crucial aspects of the culture.
 While French is the official language of the country, Wolof is most commonly spoken in the homes of CIEE host families, and CIEE students realize the challenges of living in a multiethnic and multilingual society, as they learn to function in both languages.